gitpod-samples/template-nextjs/README.md

 ### An existing project

-To get started with Create React App on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
+To get started with Next.js on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.